-Table 28.
-DPS in current operating conditions: compliance with vanadium WHO guideline, considering different meteorological years ( ) in compliance; in compliance; in compliance).
+Table 33.
+DPS in "transitional" and "new" operating conditions: compliance with vanadium WHO guideline, considering different meteorological years ( : in compliance; : not in compliance).

 Meteorological year

 Air quality guideline 2010 2011 2012

 V one day

 6 Limitations of study

 The main limitations of this study can be ascribed to the following groups of factors.